 On July 1, 2019, Dwayne Keener took over as the director of Bakken Oil Rush Ministry after Jim and Kathie Konsor retired.
-Gina Peterson is the thrift store manager.
+Sandra Bishop is the thrift store manager.

 Dwayne Keener is originally from Long Shoals, North Carolina.
 He moved to Watford City following his retirement from the Air Force after 28 years of active duty service.
 He joined the Air Force in 1981 shortly after high school.
 After serving in Germany for two years, he was stationed at Minot AFB, where God renewed his call to be a chaplain.
 Also while serving in Minot, he met and married Donna Brown who proudly claims Watford City as her hometown.
 He is an ordained minister in the Wesleyan Church and has a doctor of ministry in church leadership.
 He enjoys golfing, fishing and bowling.
 Dwayne and Donna have 2 daughters, Deanna and Danae Keener Crompton.
 Dwayne and Donna celebrated their 34th wedding anniversary October 18th, 2020 and are thrilled to be living and serving in Watford City following their retirement.

 Past directors and founders were Jim and Kathie Konsor.
 Bakken Oil Rush Ministry was established in 2013 by the Konsors after spending 26 years in full and part time ministry.
 The previous summer Jim came to Watford City to drive payloader for a rancher pulling and loading scoria.
 He lived in a camper by a friend’s house and met others coming to Watford City to work who had left very difficult and or desperate situations back home.
 Many had lost homes, businesses or been affected by personal tragedy.